splunk/splunk-connect-for-snmp/docs/gettingstarted/splunk-requirements.md

 ### Requirements (Splunk Infrastructure Monitoring)

-Obtain the correct realm and token.
+Obtain the following from your Splunk Observability Cloud environment:
+1. Realm
+2. Token